alicetang0618/final/README.md

 - datasets: The dataset resource enables users to view a list of open datasets and a list of postings on each dataset.
 It also allows users to add a new open dataset, edit the information of an existing dataset and delete a dataset if there are no posts associated with it.
 - posts: The post resource represents blog posts by users.
 It allows users to browse a list of posts, view a particular post, create a new post, edit and delete their own posts.
 - comments: This resource enables users to create/edit/delete their ratings and comments on posts.
 - users: This resource represents users.
 It allows users to view the information and a list of posts by a particular user.

+## Authorizations

+- Authenticated users can create new posts.
+Only the author can edit or delete a post.
+- Authenticated users can add datasets.
+However, only admin users (admin@example.com) can edit or delete a dataset.
+- Every authenticated user can only modify his/her own account information and delete his/her own account.
+- Only authenticated users are allowed to give ratings and comments on postings.
+- Authenticated users can subscribe/unsubscribe to other user's posts.
+- Non-authenticated users can only query/view the available resources but cannot modify any of them.

 ## To Run